(Under Review) Topics in Scrambling. G.-J. Schoenmaker, Poortvliet, M. & J. Schaeffer.

-(Submitted) Early Alternatives to Dutch Copular Constructions: A Qualitative Comparison of Descriptive Perception Verbs Usage in Two Bible Translations.
+(Under Review) Early Alternatives to Dutch Copular Constructions: A Qualitative Comparison of Descriptive Perception Verbs Usage in Two Bible Translations.

 Poortvliet, Marjolein.
 2017.
 Proeven as an Acquired Taste: Semantic Change Among Gustatory Verbs, from Early Middle Dutch to Present-Day Dutch.
 In: Sander Lestrade and Bert Le Bruyn (eds.), Linguistics in the Netherlands 34, pp. 111-126.
 Amsterdam/Philadelphia: John Benjamins.